 Upon successful completion students should be able to:

-• Participate as active citizens in their societies and communities, demonstrating respect for diversity, critical thinking, and collaboration.
+- Participate as active community members demonstrating respect for diversity, critical thinking, and collaboration.

 Prerequisites